MeteoSwiss/obsweatherscale/README.rst

    <blockquote style="background-color: #f0f0f0; padding: 10px;">
    <strong>⚠️ WARNING</strong><br>
-   This project is in BETA and under active development.<br>
+   This project is in BETA and under active development.
 Interfaces and functionality are subject to change.
    </blockquote>

 **obsweatherscale** is a GPyTorch-based Python library for ML probabilistic interpolation and regression using Gaussian Processes (GPs), with a focus on meteorological applications.
 It provides an extensible framework for building GP models that incorporate neural networks, designed for tasks involving spatial and temporal surface weather analysis fields.